glitchdotcom/devto/README.md

 ### Drafting
 You're welcome to use whatever tools work for you.
 I strongly recommend using a tool like [Hemingway](http://www.hemingwayapp.com/), which encourages concise engaging writing.
 Make sure you follow the checklist in the Appendix.

-Drafts can be submitted via Google Docs or whatever tool you like to write in.
+Drafts should be submitted as Markdown via PR at [devto-posts](https://github.com/glitchdotcom/devto-posts).
 At this point don't worry about embeds, pictures or any other formatting.

 After your draft is ready:
 - add a comment to the Clubhouse card with a link to your draft